 I didn’t really realise until I was writing this how much my early baking was skewed to baking for the masses!
 This is my third cake or slice recipe cooked in the same pan, which makes 30 or 40 slices.
 Happily, if you weren’t planning on feeding a crowd, this recipe is easily halved to cook in a standard 20cm square pan.

-The standard version of this uses what I like to think of as a particularly Australian combination of fruit, with apple, banana and passionfruit.
-(The version pictured above is obviously not!, using apple and blueberries instead as I had frozen blueberries to use up).
+The standard version of this uses what I like to think of as a particularly Australian combination of fruit, with apple, banana and passionfruit (below).
+(The version pictured above uses apple and blueberries instead as I had frozen blueberries to use up).
 The apple and banana gives a lovely contrast in flavour and texture, with the passionfruit adding that lovely scented tartness to the mix.
 The shortcake is quite cakey on the bottom, with a crisper, crumblier texture on the top that’s a lovely contrast to the filling.

 Apple and banana shortcake